zaicodes/whack-a-mole/TESTING.md

 - Html validator showed warning: consider using the h1 elements as a top-level heading only.
 This was solved by changing the h1 element into h2 element.

 ### Unsolved bugs

+Mainly were the errors that were displayed on Lighthouse Performance for mobile.
+I made attempts to rectify these errors, but I couldn't discern a solution.
+I intend to delve deeper into the issue and explore potential solutions in the future.